wolfv6/keybrd/doc/keybrd_library_developer_guide.md

 keybrd Library Developer's Guide
 ================================
-This guide contains diagrams, naming conventions, and a style guide.
+This guide contains diagrams, naming conventions, and a style guide, which are useful when designing new classes for the keybrd library and its extension libraries.

-This guide will help you design custom classes to interface with the keybrd library.
-The most common need for custom classes are:
+The most common reason for new classes are:
 * Port classes for micro controller or I/O expanders
 * custom layer schemes for multi-layer keyboards
 * experimental features

 ## Who this guide is for
-This guide is for the maintainers, developers, and anyone that wants to extend the keybrd library.
+This guide is for the maintainers and developers of the keybrd library and it's extensions.
 It is assumed the reader is familiar with C++ language including pointers, objects, classes, static class variables, composition, inheritance, polymorphism, and enum.
 Some classes use bit manipulation.

-## Custom keybrd classes
-Please refer to tutorial_7a_using_someone_else's_keybrd_extension_library.md

 ## Class diagrams